Adaptive Camera Sensor for Vision Models: Introduction

 To demonstrate the effectiveness of \system{} in realistic sensor control environments, we construct a testbed \newtestbed{}, where images are captured using a physical camera with varying sensor parameters and light conditions.
 Using this setup, we create a new dataset called \newdataset{}, including \revised{192,000} images that capture diverse natural covariate shifts via variations in sensor and light settings, based on 1,000 samples from TinyImageNet~\citep{le2015tiny}.

-As the first in-depth study on model-centric sensor control, we thoroughly evaluate \system{} across two benchmarks -- ImageNet-ES~\citep{baek2024es} and our newly created \newdataset{} -- using multiple model architectures.
+As the first in-depth study on model-centric sensor control, we evaluate \system{} across two benchmarks -- ImageNet-ES~\citep{baek2024es} and our newly created \newdataset{} -- using multiple model architectures.
 We compare \system{} against various baselines, including human-targeted or random sensor control methods, domain generalization techniques, and lightweight test-time adaptation (TTA) methods.
 Our results show that \system{} with \estimator{} significantly outperforms these methods, improving accuracy by up to \textbf{47.58\%} while effectively reducing image capture time to only \textbf{0.16 seconds}, making it fast enough for real-time operation.
 The effect of sensor control even compensates for a model size difference of \textbf{up to 50$\times$}.
 Additionally, an ablation study on the quality estimator shows that \estimator{} outperforms state-of-the-art out-of-distribution (OOD) scoring methods, validating confidence scores as an effective quality proxy.
 Our qualitative analysis further supports these findings with visual insights.
+The results verify the potential of the new regime: \textbf{test-time input adaptation}.

 Our key contributions are as follows: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item \textbf{Lens}: We introduce \system{}, a \revised{\textbf{simple yet effective}} adaptive sensor control method that evaluates \revised{image} quality from the model's perspective and optimizes camera parameters to improve accuracy.